leventozdemir/Machine-Learning-projects-2017-2019/Grid-Search-With-Decision-Tree/README.md

 # Grid Search With Decision Tree
 ### To understand the code you must learn (Decision tree algorithm, ROC, AUC, Grid_searcher, predict_proba)

-#### We will use the dataset from a Kaggle machine learning competition Click-Through Rate Prediction (https://www.kaggle.com/c/a vazu-ctr-prediction).
+#### We will use the dataset from a Kaggle machine learning competition Click-Through Rate Prediction (https://www.kaggle.com/c/avazu-ctr-prediction).

 ## The data fields are described as follows:
 1-id: ad identifier, such as 1000009418151094273, 10000169349117863715.